shivannis/xandr-docs-public/xandr-docs/invest/optimization-faq.md

 ---
-title: Microsoft Invest - Optimization FAQ
+title: Optimization FAQ
 description: In this article, find answers to frequently asked question (FAQ) regarding Optimization. ms.date: 10/28/2023
 ---

-# Microsoft Invest - Optimization FAQ
+# Optimization FAQ

 This page provides answers to the most common question on optimization.